© Skypixel | Dreamstime.com

 Men and Osteoporosis

 Nearly 1.5 million American men age 65 and older have osteoporosis, and another 3.5 million are at risk for developing it.
 “Women have a screening safety net,” says Mary Ruppe, M.D., a Houston Methodist endocrinologist.
-“Between their primary care physician and OB-GYN, women will begin bone density screenings at the appropriate age.
+“Between their primary care physician and OB-GYN, women will begin getting a bone density scan at the appropriate age.
 Men are less likely to have routine primary care checkups and don’t receive preventative care similar to what is provided for women.”

-How to Preserve Your Bone Density
+How to Preserve Your Bone Density and Treatment for Osteoporosis

 “A healthy, balanced diet combined with regular exercise and smart lifestyle choices—such as not smoking and [practicing] moderate alcohol intake—helps set the foundation for strong bones as you age,” says Judy Stenmark, CEO of the International Osteoporosis Foundation.
 “For those at high risk of fracture due to osteoporosis, a bone-healthy diet also supports falls prevention and enhances the benefits of therapy.